jp-cpe/fleet-solutions/fleet-interlude/README.md

 2. Upload the script under **Controls > Scripts**.
 3. Run it manually on a host, or attach it to a policy automation.

 Attached to a policy that fails until `/var/db/fleet-interlude.done` exists, Interlude starts on the host's first policy check-in after enrollment.
+In testing, Interlude was running within two minutes of a completed MDM enrollment.

 If you manage Fleet with GitOps, add the script under `controls.scripts` and set the policy's `run_script.path` to it.